 A story has emerged of a woman who made a different decision and decided to help the children.
 Now believes she has a fatal condition due to it.

-The children appeared on a snowy night around 2:00 a.m. at a rural house in Vermont.
+The kids appeared on a snowy night around 2:00 a.m. at a rural house in Vermont.

 They claimed their parents would be there soon, and that they needed to come in.